pypa/packaging.python.org/source/specifications/pylock-toml.rst

 .. _pylock-packages-wheels-name:
-.. _pylock-packages-wheels-name:

 ``packages.wheels.name``
 ''''''''''''''''''''''''

 - **Type**: string
-- **Required?**: no, not when the last component of :ref:`pylock-wheels-path`/ :ref:`pylock-wheels-url` would be the same value
+- **Required?**: no, not when the last component of :ref:`pylock-packages-wheels-path`/ :ref:`pylock-packages-wheels-url` would be the same value
 - **Inspiration**: PDM_, Poetry_, uv_
-- The file name of the :ref:`  binary-distribution-format` file.
+- The file name of the :ref:`binary-distribution-format` file.

-.. _pylock-packages-wheels-upload-time:
 .. _pylock-packages-wheels-upload-time:

 ``packages.wheels.upload-time``
 '''''''''''''''''''''''''''''''